NuNetwork/documentation/_kb/nu-raspberry-minting.md

 ## Configure your minting machine

-Once it finished downloading the blockchain, configure nud to automatically run on startup.
+You can configure nud to automatically run on startup.
  - `$ sudo pico /etc/rc.local`
 and add the following line immediately before the last line (`exit 0`) :
 {% highlight text %}